Ad Inspector

 | Session ID | Filters ad job data by the playback session for which it was requested.
 Identify your playback session by its system-defined ID.
 Find a playback session ID. |

-| Status | Filters ad job data by status.
-Learn more. |
+| Status | Filters ad job data by status. |

 | Debug Name | Filters ad job data by tagged playback session(s).
 Tag a playback session by passing the ad._debug parameter in the playback URL. |

-| Transactions | Determines whether transactions will be included in the search results. |
+| Transactions | Determines whether transactions are included in the search results. |

-| Beacons | Determines whether beacons will be included in the search results. |
+| Beacons | Determines whether beacons are included in the search results. |

 Search for Ad Job Data